We all understand the importance of acquiring the coveted blue checkmark on our Twitter account. But how does this mark affect our brand perception?

 Who Is Affected

-At first, the main use of verification was to help users determine between genuine celebrities and their imitators or parody accounts, but soon afterwards any high profile user with tweets of particular note in any field of interest became eligible for verification.
+At first, the main use of verification was to help users determine between genuine celebrities and their imitators or parody accounts, but soon afterward any high profile user with tweets of particular note in any field of interest became eligible for verification.

 Morgan Freeman has been a victim of several unverified accounts claiming to be him.
 Although he is the industry standard voice of God, it has certainly impacted his brand.
 This example should motivate you to begin your Twitter verification application.